BLCM/cabinetsorter/README.md

       'cause that's what would make sense...
   - Greem's ASCII art (in, for instance, `RarityChanges`) has one char in it that we don't strip...
-  - Mods which start with a `#` are, unsurprisingly, interpreted as comments in `cabinet.info` files.
-I think that's only Jim Raven, and he renamed the mod in the main repo, but maybe it would be worth having a `\` escape char?

 License
 -------